StackingNet: Collective Inference Across Independent AI Foundation Models: Results and Discussion

 Minimal supervision was sufficient to align AI predictions with human ratings.
-StackingNet is a compact architecture with few learnable parameters that requires only limited labeled data for training, as shown in Figure~\ref{fig:paperreview}E. Using 1\% of the data with ratings from human reviewers, equivalent to ten papers as of a few-shot example scenario, was sufficient for high performance of StackingNet.
+As Figure~\ref{fig:paperreview}E shows, StackingNet is a compact architecture with few learnable parameters that requires only limited labeled data for training.
+Using 1\% of the data with ratings from human reviewers, equivalent to ten papers as of a few-shot example scenario, was sufficient for high performance of StackingNet.
 Additional supervision provided only marginal improvements, indicating that minimum supervision is enough to build StackingNet.
-Note that leveraging labeled data from prior years also provides effective supervision, and can substantially reduce annotation demands for the current evaluation, as shown in Supporting Information Figure~\ref{fig:paperreview-supp}.
+As Supporting Information Figure~\ref{fig:paperreview-supp} shows, leveraging labeled data from prior years also provides effective supervision and can substantially reduce annotation demands for the current evaluation.
 These observations suggest a practical paradigm: a small number of annotated samples, with human reviewer ratings for published papers, is sufficient to align the ensemble of LLMs to the preferences of reviewers on the same publication.

 Collective inference benefits both humans and AI.
-The error distributions in Figure~\ref{fig:paperreview}F show that individual reviewers, whether human or model-based, often diverge from consensus.
-Most LLMs, except GPT-5, tended to assign systematically higher scores.
+Figure~\ref{fig:paperreview}F shows the error distributions, where individual reviewers, whether human or model-based, often diverge from consensus.
+Most LLMs in the evaluation pool, except GPT-5, tended to assign systematically higher scores.
 Observe that better-performing models with lower MAE also have less directional divergence.
 Additionally, note that ratings from individual human reviewers also displayed large variability.
 Aggregation through StackingNet, in contrast, produced estimates that were more stable.
-Together, these results illustrate a general principle: collective intelligence brings predictions closer to consensus and reduces the influence of individual variability.
+Together, these results illustrate a general principle: aggregating independent predictions brings estimates closer to consensus and reduces the influence of individual variability.